 The best thing your high schooler can do is follow the instructions their teachers, their school counselor, and school personnel give them when they arrive on campus once school starts.

 They will inevitably have state-mandated guidelines in place, such as social distancing measures and hygiene measures.
 No one is going to like them, but it’s important to follow them if they are going back into face-to-face learning.
+And it definitely doesn’t hurt to encourage your high-schooler to pack some hand sanitizer or alcohol wipes to stay germ-free.

 Some students and parents may elect to do digital learning instead, at least until there is more information and positive news about the Covid-19 spread.